 Banner and Administrative Application Services

-Information and Application Services is responsible for the college wide web development, portal technologies, SCT/Banner Programming, testing, documenting, and maintaining computer programs and information files for various college departments.
-We participate in evaluating products that may enhance College computing needs as relates to all technology.
+Information and Application Services is responsible for the college wide web development, portal technologies, SCT/Banner Programming, testing, documenting, and maintaining computer programs and information files for various University departments.
+We participate in evaluating products that may enhance University computing needs as relates to all technology.

 Information and Application Services Provided